chef-boneyard/chef_hostname/README.md

 # NOTE THIS COOKBOOK HAS BEEN MOVED TO CORE CHEF AS OF CHEF 14.0.190

-All new development will be in [core chef] (http://github.com/chef/chef).
+All new development will be in [core chef](https://github.com/chef/chef).

 # chef_hostname Cookbook